 Discussing elder care can be stressful.
 Aging parents often feel vulnerable and anxious about going from being independent to interdependent.
 Many social, legal, and financial considerations need to be addressed.
 There may be more than a few times that your loved one will need short stays for rehabilitation or other needs throughout the aging process.
 It takes time and energy to create a successful plan so begin having these conversations early.
 Being patient with the process will ensure that your aging parents feel more comfortable about their needs being met.
 This can often help to ease the anxiety felt when needing to be away from home for an extended period of time.

-*The Bridge Care Suites Mall Walkers Club- The White Oaks Mall in Springfield IL opens its doors early (8am) for The Bridge Care Suites Mall Walkers Club members to enter early and get a jump start on the days exercise.
+*The Bridge Care Suites Mall Walkers Club- The White Oaks Mall in Springfield IL opens its doors early (8 am) for The Bridge Care Suites Mall Walkers Club members to enter early and get a jump start on the daily exercise.
 The Bridge Care Suites performs blood pressure screenings in the food court on the first and third Wednesday of each month.
 This club is free to the public so stop by and sign up anytime.